Islam in China: Internment camps and restrictions on religious freedom

-The Xinjiang re-education camps are officially called "Vocational Education and Training Centers" by the Chinese government.
+The Xinjiang internment camps are officially called "Vocational Education and Training Centers" by the Chinese government.
 The camps have been operated by the Xinjiang Uyghur Autonomous Regional government since 2014.
 However, the efforts of the camps strongly intensified after a change of head for the region.
-Alongside the Uyghurs, other Muslim minorities have also been reported to be held in these re-education camps.
+Alongside the Uyghurs, other Muslim minorities have also been reported to be held in these internment camps.
 As of 2019, 23 nations in the United Nations have signed a letter condemning China for the camps and asking them to close them.

 In May 2018, news media outlets reported that hundreds of thousands of Muslims were being detained in massive extrajudicial internment camps in western Xinjiang.
 These were called s "re-education" camps and later, "vocational training centres" by the government, intended for the "rehabilitation and redemption" to combat terrorism and religious extremism.

 In August 2018, the United Nations said that credible reports had led it to estimate that up to a million Uyghurs and other Muslims were being held in "something that resembles a massive internment camp that is shrouded in secrecy".
 The U.N.'s International Convention on the Elimination of All Forms of Racial Discrimination said that some estimates indicated that up to 2 million Uyghurs and other Muslims were held in "political camps for indoctrination", in a "no-rights zone".
 By that time, conditions in Xinjiang had deteriorated so far that they were described by political scientists as "Orwellian" and observers drew comparisons with Nazi concentration camps.
 In response to the UN panel's finding of indefinite detention without due process, the Chinese government delegation officially conceded that it was engaging in widespread "resettlement and re-education" and state media described the controls in Xinjiang as "intense", but not permanent.